ZepengW/GMC-Enhance/README.md

 # GMC-Enhance

-Global Media Control (GMC)-Enhanced is a chrome extension designed to enhance the functionality of the Global Media Control feature in chrome.
-It provides a unified interface and additional features for managing media playback across multiple tabs and windows, making media control more intuitive and efficient.
+Unified Control · Powerful Shortcuts · Independent Tab Sessions

+Global Media Control (GMC)-Enhance is a Chrome extension that supercharges Chrome's built‑in Global Media Control.
+It delivers true **unified control** across all your media, **global shortcuts** for instant actions, and **independent tab sessions** so each tab keeps its own playback, speed, and effect state without interference.

 ![Logo](docs\imgs\banner.png)